asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

-**Description:** This parameter specifies the private key password to retrieve the private key that is used to sign Authentication
+**Description:** This parameter specifies the private key password to retrieve the private key that is used to sign Authentication request and logout request messages.
- Request and Logout Request messages.

 **Sample:**